oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - prefix_multiplier: A value which has the same type TOSCA data type as the parent_type.
 This MUST be used by a TOSCA parser to convert values with the prefix into values in the canonial unit.
 Normally positive but zero and negative values are allowed.

+Where prefix is used, the canonical unit is implictly the single unit name given in base_units.

 Note that base_unit, prefix and unit are all case sensitive.

 The following gives an example of the use of a scalar units: